background

 The 35mm focal length should provide a more natural, slightly zoomed-in perspective compared to standard smartphone cameras.
 Besides, the camera is also expected to arrive with gimbal-like stabilisation and Zeiss's T* coating to reduce glare and boast great optical clarity.

-Vivo showcased the X300 Ultra at MWC 2026 with its Teleconverter lens accessory.
-It's a 400mm telephoto lens attachment that effectively adds a 17x optical zoom to the main camera.
+The brand showcased the Vivo X300 Ultra at MWC 2026 with its Teleconverter lens accessory.
+It's a 400mm telephoto lens attachment that may effectively add 17x optical zoom capabilities to the main camera.

 Vivo X300 Ultra on a glass surface with hand grip accessory and telephoto converter